Acumatica/Test-SDK-Starter-Guide/README.md

 3) Create C:\share
 4) Create C:\share\download
 5) Create C:\share\logs -> for test results

-6) Create C:\share\Customizations -> for storing customizations
+6) Remove old Dependancies -> Packages

-1) Configure the config.xml, and test.cs Wrapper Generation variables.(physicalSitePath, username, Namespace, GI's, screens)
-2) Generate the wrappers for the screens by using the GenerateWrappers() method in Test.cs (launches with command prompt - let it process for 10+ mins, do not close this windown manually)
-In Visual Studio:
-1) Import the nuget package into the project dependencies.
-Test SDK download -> packages folder is the location of the packages.
-2) Create, or copy the extension files into the extensions folder
-3) Update the names and locations of the customization project in the test.cs and launchSettings.json
-4) Create, or copy your test code into the test.cs
-5) If your screens require pre configuration to become accessible: Use Customization plug-In to enter the required data
+7) Manage Nuget Packages -> Add the packages folder of testSDK download
+8) Add all references from the packages folder
+9) In test.cs update physicalSitePath to websites install folder
-5) Update the project's Properties->launchSettings.json file to use the config.xml location - This lets you just press run(f5) in Visual studio to kick off the test.
+10) In launchsettings.json update the commandLineArgs to use your testSDK download config.xml - This lets you just press run in Visual studio to kick off the test.
+11) Configure that config.xml for your site (update chrome location from testSDK download folder, not your personal chrome browser and website url)
+12) Generate the wrappers using GenerateWrappers() method.
 _______________________________________________________________________________________________________________
 How to update a test project to a newer minor or major version: